 You’ve prepared her for preschool the way Ruth suggests.
-But chances are your kid will still wail when you leave.
+But chances are, your kid will still cry when you leave.

 Deborah Ong, who’s the operations director of childcare centre Caelum Junior, says children aged between 18 months and four years tend to experience separation anxiety.